bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 James O'Beirne: 01:33:52

 You know, again, see political motivation.
-I think we need to be ready to reckon with the reality that these institutions are structurally motivated to find against Bitcoin in ways that are potentially unfair to the technical realities.
+I think we need to be ready to reckon with the reality that these institutions are structurally motivated to fight against Bitcoin in ways that are potentially unfair to the technical realities.

 Sjors Provoost: 01:34:08

 Yeah, I'm not saying we should use those institutions to communicate these things.
 We should first figure out how to communicate them because that's quite hard.
-And that's why I said maybe the court case will give us some like actual ways to articulate it that makes sense that are not just written by shills basically but but have stood the test of scrutiny by somebody who's very adversarial on it and then you need a medium to broadcast that stuff in that could be, you know, somebody else going off.
+And that's why I said maybe the court case will give us some actual ways to articulate it that make sense that is not just written by shills basically but have stood the test of scrutiny by somebody who's very adversarial on it and then you need a medium to broadcast that stuff in that could be, you know, somebody else going off.

 NVK: 01:34:35

-But here's the thing, right?
+But here's the thing.
 Mainstream functions in certificates and in appeal to authority and all that stuff.
-Right.
 And they have their own approved authorities.
-Right.
-I think that the reality that bitcoins have to sort of accept is that, you know, at least for the next decade, at least I believe, you know, we're just going to have an in-hospital sort of like space, in-hospitable space for Bitcoin in mainstream, right.
+I think that the reality that bitcoins have to sort of accept is that you know, at least for the next decade, at least I believe, you know, we're just going to have an in-hospital sort of like space, in-hospitable space for Bitcoin in the mainstream.
 That'd be mainstream politics.
-That'd be mainstream anything really, because we're built, we're building the thing that sort of kind of like defunds them.
+That'd be mainstream anything really, because we're building the thing that sort of kind of like defunds them.
-So like, you know, they're not going to like
+So you know, they're not going to like it.

-Sjors Provoost: 01:35:07

-it, right.

 NVK: 01:35:08

-There's going to be some of the factors from them, but like the majority of the damages, listen, we're coming for your, for your bread.
+There's going to be some de-factors from them, but like the majority of the damages, listen, we're coming for your, for your bread.
-If you're

 Sjors Provoost: 01:35:14

-trying to reach large audiences, you don't need to go through traditional media, but I would call Joe Rogan mainstream media at this point.
+If you're trying to reach large audiences, you don't need to go through traditional media, but I would call Joe Rogan mainstream media at this point.
 Like he's reaching a bigger audience.
 He doesn't get Bitcoin.
 No, but you can go on his show and basically talk.
-So

 NVK: 01:35:29

-people have tried.
+People have tried.

 James O'Beirne: 01:35:30